Alternative destinations: 9 min read

 Take me to Mexico: Mexico City International Airport (MEX) and Cancún International Airport (CUN) are the two main airports serving Mexico.
 Mexico City airport can be flown to on airlines such as Aeromexico, United Airlines, Volaris, Alitalia and Interjet.
-Cancun airport is served by American Airlines, Delta Air Lines, Interjet, Thomas Cook and XL Airways France.
+Cancun airport is served by American Airlines, Delta Air Lines, Interjet, and Thomas Cook.

 Photo credit: Pedro Szekely